FENECON Industrial XL Operating Instructions

 • Do not inhale the vapors.

-• Leave the contaminated area immediately after inhaling vapors.
+• Leave the contaminated area immediately after inhaling the vapors.

 • If the electrolyte solution is swallowed, induce vomiting.